COGS108/Overview/COGS108-Syllabus.md

 - **A technical assignment question**: Come to office hours (or post to Ed).
 Answering technical questions is often best accomplished in person where we can discuss the question and talk through ideas.
 However, if that is not possible, post your question to Ed.
 Be as specific as you can in the question you ask.
 And, for those answering, help your classmates as much as you can without just giving the answer.
 Help guide them, point them in a direction, provide pseudo code, but do not provide code that answers assignment questions.
 - **Been stuck on something for a while (>30min) and aren't even really sure where to start**: Programming can be frustrating and it may not always be obvious what is going wrong or why something isn't working.
 That's ok - we've all been there!
 IF you are stuck, you can and should reach out for help, even if you aren't exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem.
 If you are still completely stuck, stop and contact us (office hours, post on Ed).
 If you don't have a specific question, include the information you have (what you're stuck on, the code you've been trying that hasn't been happening, and/or the error messages you've been getting).
 - **Questions about course logistics**: First, check the syllabus.
 If the answer is not there, ask a classmate.
 If you still are unsure,  post on Ed.
-- **Questions about a grade**: Post a **private** note to instructors on Ed and select the 'regrades' tag.
+- **Questions about a grade**: Post a **private** note to staff on Ed and select the 'regrades' tag.
 Include specifics as to why you feel you mistakenly/unfairly lost points in that post.
 - **A specific section-related question**: send a direct message on Ed to your TA/IA
 - **Something super cool to share related to class**: feel free to email Prof Ellis or come to office hours.
 Be sure to include COGS 108 in the email subject line and your full name in your message.
 - **Something you want to talk about in-depth**: meet in person during office hours or schedule a time to meet by email.
 Be sure to include COGS 108 in the email subject line.